Fighting climate change

 PG&E's Climate Change Vulnerability Assessment examines our exposure to the forces of climate change, including:

 - Wildfire danger

-Our approach to addressing changing climate conditions has four key aspects:
+Our approach to addressing changing climate conditions includes:

 We also continue to make substantial investments to build a more modern and resilient gas and electric system that can better withstand extreme weather and natural disasters.